duckietown/course-CRA/modules/perception-fundamentals/docs/03-exercises/01_augmented_reality_apriltag.md

 ## Instructions {#cra-apriltag-augmented-reality-exercise-instructions}

 This exercise structure will be based on the [Augmented Reality AprilTag Repository Template](LINK_TO_THE_REPOSITORY).
 Please fork this repository into a private repository on your GitHub account.
 Inside there you will find everything you need for this exeercise, like the 3D model and the provided files.
-TODO: (VINCENZO) LINK THE CUSTOM REPO, SPECIFY WHETHER IS A TEMPLATE TO BASE THERI REPO ON OR A REPO TO FORK AND MODIFY.
+TODO: (VINCENZO) LINK THE CUSTOM REPO, SPECIFY WHETHER IS A TEMPLATE TO BASE THEIR REPO ON OR A REPO TO FORK AND MODIFY.

 1. In this exercise you will have to use the AprilTag library so check that it has been added in the `dependencies-py3.txt` as `dt-apriltags`.
 2. We provided you a file called `renderClass.py`.
 Inside you will find the `Renderer` class which allows you to draw a 3D `.obj` model onto an image.
 If you are curious about how this happens, the code inside this file is a modified version of [Pygame OBJFileLoader](http://www.pygame.org/wiki/OBJFileLoader).